Commander-lol/mosquito/README.md

-`#object` | Any object | The passed in object `#copyOf` | Any object | A copy of the passed in object, created with `lodash.deepclone` `#resultOf` | A function | The return value of invoking the given function, which is invoked when a dependee is instantiated
+`#object` | Any object | The passed in object `#copyOf` | Any object | A copy of the passed in object, created with `lodash.deepclone` `#resultOf` | A function | The return value of invoking the given function, which is invoked when a dependee is instantiated `#library` | A string | Returns the result of `require` being called with the provided string.
+This is also the fallback behaviour for unregistered injections, and so generally only needs to be used to shadow one installed module with another one (e.g. hinting for `fs` but injecting a package such as `fs-extra`)

 An example of registering a singleton class and, essentially, an app-level constant: